Singapore Job Search

 In an effective job search in Singapore, you should complement online job search by methods that are more traditional because employment in Singapore is advertised in different ways and some openings are not advertised in traditional forms at all.
 More than half of all work in Singapore is not advertised and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect of the job search process.

 Foreigners found working without a valid Singapore work visa/permit are liable to prosecution.
 Authorities in Singapore may also impose caning for immigration violations.
 Any foreigner who wants to work in Singapore MUST have a work pass/permit under a Singaporean sponsor.

 There is no provision for freelance work.

 Networking is a very important part of finding Singapore jobs.
-This can be difficult for a foreigner looking for job openings in Singapore, but there are social networking websites for professionals such as the LinkedIn, XING or Facebook, where you may search for jobs and have your profile with current CV or resume.
+This can be difficult for a foreigner looking for job openings in Singapore, but there are social networking websites for professionals such as LinkedIn, XING or Facebook, where you may search for jobs and have your profile with your current CV or resume.

 The job search process usually works this way:

 - You find a Singaporean employer through a recruitment agency, recruiter on the Internet.

 - You fill up the job application online or submit required documents like your CV, resume, cover letter etc.